Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 There was no air conditioning in the workshop, only a broken fan, and I was working standing up for 10 hours a day, which was very tiring and hard.

-The process I was working on was stamping, adding high temperature, and then picking up the material products.
+The process I was working on was high temperature stamping, and then picking up the material products.

 At that time I had just started my job and the material did not flow smoothly through the inductor.
 I then followed the example of the older employees and reached in with my left index finger to pick it up.
 As a result, all of a sudden, my hand was tightly clamped in the mold with the material.

-The material had been heated several times and was so hot that the slightest touch was a bubble.
+The material had been heated several times and was so hot that the slightest touch would cause a bubble.
 But my fingers were completely fused to the material.
 The pain was heart-rending.
 I started to scream furiously.

 That's when the emergency switch was supposed to be turned off.
-But I couldn't reach it with my right hand and my left hand was caught in the machine, so I couldn't move the button.
+But I couldn't reach it with my right hand and my left hand was caught in the machine, so I couldn't touch the button.
 The other people on the line just shook their heads and laughed when they saw me, then twisted to the side and didn't do anything.

 I cried so loudly that I alerted the line manager.
 He came over and turned the emergency button off.